 Gluten Free Pumpkin Bars

-2. Mix all dry ingredients (minus chocolate chips) together in large bowl.
-Make sure your almond meal is sifted well beforehand.
+- Mix all dry ingredients (minus chocolate chips) together in mixer bowl.
+Make sure almond meal is sifted well beforehand.

-4. With electric mixer, beginning adding wet ingredients into dry ingredients bowl.
+- With electric mixer, begin adding wet ingredients into dry ingredients bowl.
 Mix until well combined.

-5. Pour mixture evenly into 8×8 pan.
-Top with white chocolate chips, spreading evenly across.
+- Pour mixture into 8×8 dish, spreading evenly.
+Top with white chocolate chips, also spreading evenly across.

-6. Cook 25-30 minutes or until edges are brown.
+- Cook 25-30 minutes or until edges are golden.
 To test, insert a toothpick in the center.
-If it comes out dry, your bars are done!
+If it comes out dry, the bars are finished baking.

 If you loved this recipe, leave me a comment or share on Instagram, @goodafeats, #goodAFeats!